Wilderness Watch Staff

 TRACY DAVIDS

-North Carolina, Vice President/Secretary
+North Carolina, President

-Tracy Davids is the southeast program coordinator for Defenders of Wildlife in their Asheville, NC field office and the former executive director of Wild South and Southern Appalachian Biodiversity Project.
+Tracy Davids is the Southeast Senior Representative for Defenders of Wildlife in their Asheville, NC field office and the former executive director of Wild South and Southern Appalachian Biodiversity Project.
 A New Hampshire native, she has been an ardent advocate for public lands protection, imperiled species, and individual ecological footprint reduction since 1998.
 Tracy’s current work focuses on connecting people with the wild world around us and engaging Southeastern communities in wildlife/habitat protection efforts.
 Her experience also includes non-profit consulting/coaching/training, the practice of civil law, and volunteer board service for local, regional, and national conservation organizations including Fund for Wild Nature, Dogwood Alliance, Cherokee Forest Voices, National Forest Protection Alliance, and Southern Appalachian Forest Coalition.
 When she’s not advocating for wild places, she’s spending time in them.

 Michele Dieterich